desert

 Five Things You Should Know Before Visiting Arches National Park

 You heard me say how much I like the American Southwest for its vast and simplistic beauty.
-Well, Arches National Park in Utah is yet another place in that region that had been sitting in my bucket list for quite some time before I had a chance to visit it this past winter.
-Though not entirely unique as there are other places on Earth that feature natural sandstone arches, the park holds the largest concentration of them - more than 2,000.
+Well, Arches National Park in Utah is yet another place in that region that had been sitting on my bucket list for quite some time before I had a chance to visit it this past winter.
+Though not entirely unique as other places on Earth feature natural sandstone arches, the park holds the largest concentration of them - more than 2,000.
 Scroll down to check them out and learn five things about these natural marvels before visiting Arches National Park yourself.

 1. What is a natural sandstone arch?